cymcsg/UltimateRecyclerView/README.md

 * Support different layout in adapter
 * Loading adapter with animation

-### Changes in 0.4.0:
-- [x] a major fix for load more mechanism for both linear layout and gridlayout

 ### Upcoming features:
 * Refer to discussion for headers [#299](https://github.com/cymcsg/UltimateRecyclerView/issues/299)
 * Refer to discussion for the loading more [#276](https://github.com/cymcsg/UltimateRecyclerView/issues/276)